Dennis-deve/SnapVault/README.md

 ## Overview

-SnapVault is a modern, mobile-first web application designed to help users free up iPhone storage by backing up photos and videos to the cloud.
+SnapVault is a modern, mobile-first web application designed to help users free up Phone storage by backing up photos and videos to the cloud.
 The application provides a clean, iOS-inspired interface for uploading, organizing, viewing, and managing media files through albums.
 Built with a focus on simplicity and user experience, SnapVault follows Apple's Human Interface Guidelines aesthetic with cloud-inspired visual elements.

 ## User Preferences